 When I talk about “Sizing Ballet Stories to Fit” preschool, Tchaikovsky’s Swan Lake is always the first ballet people ask about.
 I feel it’s a really tidy example of how treating the actions of the ballet literally can answer the trickier aspects of retelling ballet stories to kids.
 At the end of most ballet productions of Swan Lake, Odette jumps off a cliff and Siegfried jumps after her.
 I tell the children what the dancers literally do: they jump.
 I also add that the sun rises and Odette becomes a magical swan again (which means she can fly) and Siegfried follows her into the sky.
 Ultimately my storytelling ends ambiguously but the couple are together and free of the villain.
 Tidy enough.
-I base my storytelling loosely on the San Francisco ballet production, which you can see this spring!
+I base my storytelling loosely on the San Francisco ballet production.

 So, as I do every few weeks, I wanted to let you know about a few places you can view the ballet online.
 Swan Lake is four acts long but just under 2 hours, so you can watch it in pieces or test the patience of your child with the different scenes of the ballet.
 The tale is serious but if your kids are my dancers they’re already primed for it.